 In any case, scones remind me of New Zealand, thanks to my Grandma and Scotland.
 So when I was speaking to my Grandma recently, I decided to take a little trip down memory lane and get her scone recipe, in the hopes of being able to re-create them for myself.

 This wasn’t as easy as you might think, and involved me holding up a block of butter and milk and her estimating how much she would use.
 But we got there in the end!

 What’s the difference between scones and biscuits?

 So for those of you wondering what a scone is (looking at you, Americans!), it’s basically like a biscuit.
-When I was looking up the difference a lot of websites mentioned that scones have eggs in them, which just isn’t true.
+When I was looking up the difference, many websites mentioned that scones have eggs in them, which isn’t true.
 I’ve never made a scone with egg in it before!
-Maybe some do but I wouldn’t say it’s a common scone recipe.
+Maybe some do, but I wouldn’t say it’s a common scone recipe.

 So here we go!
 I’ve laid out some tips for making this recipe with step-by-step photos and the full instructions underneath.

 Making this easy scone recipe

 I took some photos as I made my latest batch so that you can see a step-by-step scone recipe and what it should look like at each stage.
 I’ve also included a few more tips!